pinecone-io/agentic-ai-with-pinecone-and-aws/workshop/instruqt/01-intro/assignment.md

 difficulty: ""
 enhanced_loading: null
 ---
+# About this workshop
+==

+In this workshop, you'll get practical skills and hands-on experience in building AI applications using Pinecone and AWS.
+You'll:
+- learn the fundamentals of **vector database concepts**, **Pinecone architecture**, and the latest **concepts of Agentic AI**,
+- **build an end-to-end agentic retrieval-augmented generation (RAG) chat app** using Pinecone, Amazon Bedrock, and Anthropic, and
+- gain confidence to **implement your own business use cases**.

 # About Pinecone
 ==

+At Pinecone, we're building knowledgable AI.
 Pinecone is a cloud-native, SaaS-based vector database platform designed for managing and querying high-dimensional vector data, making it a key enabler for building machine learning, artificial intelligence, and data science applications.

-The goal of this workshop is to provide participants with practical skills and hands-on experience in building AI applications using Pinecone and AWS.
-During this workshop, participants will:
-- Learn the fundamentals of vector database concepts and Pinecone architecture.
-- Gain hands-on experience building an end-to-end agentic retrieval-augmented generation (RAG) chat application using Pinecone, Amazon Bedrock, and Anthropic.

-This workshop will enhance participants' knowledge of the latest AI concepts on Agentic AI and empower them to confidently implement the learnings to their business use cases.

 # Pinecone with AWS
 ===

-This diagram shows a complete AI development pipeline using a Pinecone vector database and AWS services for building intelligent applications.
-Data from various sources (text, web logs, images, videos) stored in Amazon S3 can be processed through AWS Glue ETL pipelines and fed into Pinecone.
-Pinecone provides hosted embedding and reranking models alongside scalable vector storage with read/write capabilities.
-This system integrates with Amazon Bedrock for additional embedding and generation capabilities, enabling use cases like AI agents, semantic search, recommendation engines, and data classification through a unified knowledge base architecture.
+Here is a complete pipeline using a **Pinecone vector database** and **AWS services** for building intelligent applications.

 ![Pinecone with AWS Architecture](../assets/01-pinecone-with-aws-arch.png)

+- From various sources (text, web logs, images, videos), **data can be stored in Amazon S3**, **processed through AWS Glue ETL pipelines**, and **fed into Pinecone**.
+- Pinecone provides **hosted embedding and reranking models** alongside **scalable vector storage** with read/write capabilities.
+- **Integrates with Amazon Bedrock** for additional embedding and generation capabilities
+- **Enables various use cases** like AI agents, semantic search, recommendation engines, and data classification through a unified knowledge base architecture.

 # What we're building today
 ==